careers-forensic-pathologist1-990x358

 One of the most lucrative and in-demand subfields of forensics is pathology.
 These “death detectives” are licensed physicians with special training to perform autopsies and determine the cause of death, disease, or injury.
 Also, they’re typically certified by the American Board of Pathology (ABP) in the forensic pathology subspecialty.
 This process can take four to five years after medical school, including completing qualifying residency and fellowship programs.

-For example, forensic pathologists perform rigorous post-mortem examinations to determine the cause of death; consider medical histories of patients; perform complex scientific tests and assessments on subjects; liaise with various legal and medical professionals; construct plausible explanations for multiple types of wounds, marks, or internal injuries; recover evidence from corpses (e.g., bullets); analyze case reports and toxicology tests; and serve as expert witnesses in court.
+For example, NIJ reports that these professionals perform rigorous post-mortem examinations to determine the cause of death, consider medical histories of patients, perform complex scientific tests and assessments on subjects, liaise with various legal and medical professionals, construct plausible explanations for multiple types of wounds, marks, or internal injuries, recover evidence from corpses (e.g., bullets), analyze case reports and toxicology tests, and serve as expert witnesses in court.

 Forensic pathologists embody traits of doctors and detectives, often working long hours to solve cases and determine where criminal charges may be appropriate.
 The American Society for Clinical Pathology (ASCP), an organization that certifies laboratory science professionals, has supported this profession for a century through rapidly evolving scientific technologies.
 More than 2,000 laboratory tests are available for bodily fluids, so the training and certification options in this field are extensive.